Divorce Lawyer in Rochester, NY

-Learn more about the divorce process and then contact us for a free phone consultation.
+Learn more about the divorce process and then contact us for a confidential phone consultation.

 You have seven options for grounds when filing for divorce in New York.
 Before 2010, all divorces filed were at-fault, which meant that the filing party had to place blame on the other party for the breakdown of the marriage.
 Fortunately, that changed in 2010.
 Now, you can file a no-fault or at-fault divorce.

 With more than two decades of experience, Rochester divorce lawyer Michelle Cimino can help you choose the appropriate grounds for divorce for your unique situation.

 If your marriage has broken down and no person was at fault, you can file a divorce on the grounds of an irretrievable breakdown in the relationship.
 You must meet the specific criteria for filing for this divorce.
 Your divorce must have been broken down beyond the point of repair for a minimum of six months.
 Before the court grants the divorce, you also need to settle:

 At The Cimino Law Firm, we can help you negotiate these arraignments before filing for divorce.
 This is usually the most difficult and important part of divorce proceedings, so having an experienced Rochester divorce lawyer by your side is critical.

 Cruel and inhuman treatment refers to physical and emotional abuse that puts the victim at risk.
 Many of our clients are afraid to air this information to the courts, but if you are a victim of physical or emotional abuse, please understand you are not alone.
 Intimate partner violence makes up 15 percent of all violent crimes in the United States.
 Intimate partner violence puts you at considerable risk, so breaking free of your partner is vital for your survival.